 IPTV OTT Encoding & Streaming

 To enable adaptive bitrate streaming, create multiple profiles with different video resolutions, frame rates, and bit rates (from low to high quality) for the same stream source.
+IPVTL supports up to 5 profiles per channel for RTMP, HLS, and MPEG-TS over UDP output formats.
+This quality ladder approach ensures viewers can select or automatically receive the optimal quality for their connection speed.
 For example:

 Profile Resolution Frame Rate Bitrate